 - 2.3.1 Ranges must have a line of targets and a firing line parallel to the target line.
 The firing line shall be clearly marked with a line with a maximum width of 25mm.
 The firing points are located behind the firing line and must be numbered to correspond with the targets. - 2.3.2 Ranges may be of either 18.288 meters (20 yards) or 22.860 meters (25 yards) +/-50mm (2 inches).
 The length of the range is to be determined by measurement of the shortest distance between the forward edge of the firing line and the face of the targets. - 2.3.3 The firing point shall preferably be flat.
-If sloped, any slope shall be towards the rear and the grade not more than 87mm in each 2 meters. - 2.3.4 The firing point may be equipped with permanent padding not exceeding 25mm thick uncompressed. - 2.3.5 The range shall be constructed with suitable protection that, under all normal conditions, will prevent any projectile from exiting the range perimeter. - 2.3.6 All ranges shall have provision for the firing of warming shots while the competitor is on the firing point and in accord with Rule 2.2.8. - 2.3.7 All ranges, both permanent and temporary, must be inspected and certified, prior to use, by a Range Safety Inspector appointed by the TSNZ Executive.
-For permanent ranges re-inspection shall be required when substantial alterations or modifications are made to the range.
-For temporary ranges the Range Certificate shall specify the approved period of use. - 2.3.8 It is the responsibility of the affiliated body concerned to make application to TSNZ for any required inspection. - 2.3.9 Each range shall be equipped with a red safety light, controlled by the Range Officer.
-The light on indicates to shooters that rifles must be made safe and butts placed on the mound. - 2.3.10 Range Certificates, a list of Range Safety Inspectors, and recommendations on range construction, target heights, lighting and ventilation are available from the TSNZ Executive Officer. - 2.3.11 Lighting: All ranges must have artificial illumination providing the necessary amount of light without glare or distracting shadows on the targets or firing points.
+If sloped, any slope shall be towards the rear and the grade not more than 87mm in each 2 meters. - 2.3.4 The firing point may be equipped with permanent padding not exceeding 25mm thick uncompressed. - 2.3.5 The range shall be constructed with suitable protection that, under all normal conditions, will prevent any projectile from exiting the range perimeter. - 2.3.6 All ranges shall have provision for the firing of warming shots while the competitor is on the firing point and in accord with Rule 2.2.8. - 2.3.7 All ranges, both permanent and temporary, must be inspected and certified according to the current requirements of the Firearms Safety Authority.
+Shooting range operators shall supply a copy of the Range Certificate to the TSNZ Executive Officer within 1 month of receipt. - 2.3.8 Regulations relating to range certification and range inspections are available from the Firearms Safety Authority.
+Information on the construction of new and temporary ranges is available in the current version of the NZ Police Shooting Range Manual, and additional information on range construction, target heights, lighting, and ventilation is available from the TSNZ Executive Officer. - 2.3.9 All ranges shall be equipped with a red safety light, controlled by the Range Officer, which is easily visible to all shooters on the firing point. - 2.3.10 Range Certificates, a list of Range Safety Inspectors, and recommendations on range construction, target heights, lighting and ventilation are available from the TSNZ Executive Officer. - 2.3.11 Lighting: All ranges must have artificial illumination providing the necessary amount of light without glare or distracting shadows on the targets or firing points.
 The entire area must be evenly illuminated with not less than recommended minimum 300 lux. - 2.3.11.1 Targets must be illuminated evenly with not less than 1000 lux.
 The background area behind the targets must be a non-reflecting, medium, neutral colour.
 If fluorescent lights are used, multiple tubes working "out of phase" must be provided. - 2.3.11.2 Measuring of the target illumination (minimum of 1000 lux) must be done with the measuring device held at the level of the target and pointed towards the firing point. - 2.3.11.3 Measuring general range illumination (minimum 300 lux) must be done with the measuring device held at the firing point and midway between the firing point and the target line, with the device directed towards the ceiling illumination.